 If you go to Gusto, you go all out because it’s so difficult to choose what to have for each course.
-When we visited last, it was for my Mam’s birthday back in March but in this post, I’m only featuring Josh and I’s choices.
-So…there’s your photo creds Josh, ha!
+When we visited last, it was for my Mam’s birthday back in March but in this post, I’m only featuring mine and one other of the choices.
 I had the Porcini Mushroom Arancini Rice Ball which is just LUSH, I always go for this starter as it’s perfect to start the meal off with.
 Gusto used to do three mini arancini balls with the sauce but they’ve changed it to one massive ball.
 When you cut it open, there’s a mini ball of mozzarella oozing out.
 It’s served with a truffled mayonnaise.
-Josh had the Smoked Haddock Risotto, served with fennel, peas, and a runny egg.
+The other was the Smoked Haddock Risotto, served with fennel, peas, and a runny egg.
 You can have this dish as a main or a starter for half the price.

-Ooh, now we all had a debate about whether Josh and Dad’s dessert was a bit childish for two grown men, haha!
+Ooh, now we all had a debate about whether Dad’s dessert was a bit childish for a grown man, haha!
 Ice cream and gelato?
 Hmm, I’m still not sure but it was a birthday…so you do need some sort of nod to your childhood, right?
 I had the Sticky Toffee Pudding with vanilla ice cream which wasn’t too heavy because you know sometimes you go somewhere and the cake can be a bit stodgy?
 This wasn’t, it was a perfect ending to the meal.
-Josh had the gelato and ice cream three scoop combo: chocolate, strawberries & cream, and lemon sorbet I believe.
-This wasn’t our first visit and it’s definitely not our last!